Local offer - social communication difficulties including autism

 Two key questions emerged that would provide the focus needed to improve outcomes:

-- What would it look and feel like if parents knew how to influence outside environments that makes life calmer?
+What would it look and feel like if parents knew how to influence environments outside of the family home that makes life calmer?

 - What would it look and feel like if outside environments understood and knew how to make life calmer for children, young people and their families?